diacode/diacode-website/source/blog/2016-02-25-trello-clone-with-phoenix-and-react-pt-11.html.markdown

 ### Now what?
 With this part we have covered the basic functionality we need for letting users register, sign in, create boards, invite people to them and collaborate in realtime adding lists and cards.
-The final version in the repository has a lot more of features like editing lists, sorting lists and cards by dragging them around, showing the card details where you can also assign members to them and even adding comments and color tags, but we are not going to talk about any of them here otherwise this
+The final version in the repository has a lot more features like editing lists, sorting lists and cards by dragging them around, showing the card details where you can also assign members to them and even adding comments and color tags, but we are not going to talk about any of them here otherwise this